fatehmo/NoCopy/README.md

 # NoCopy
-NoCopy is a simple tool to pervent copy content from website Just add css and js file to your web page done!
+NoCopy is a simple tool to pervent copy content from website.
+Just add css and js file to your web page . done!